semisquircle/lil-car/README.md

 3. Open a new Finder window on the host and choose Go > Network.
 4. Find your VM device, click on "Connect As..." and log in using the guest's admin credentials.
 5. Navigate to the VM's main hard disk and copy the widget wherever you like!

+Emulation on a Windows host is also possible, VirtualBox will better achieve this.

 ## Note
 Keep in mind the Standard edition was written to be completely backwards compatible with the Safari 2.0 WebKit engine from 2005.
 That means no native audio support, no CSS3, and bare-bones JS helper methods.
 For future developers, I would recommend starting with a program like Dashcode on OS X 10.7.